 The D-Link finished out this metric with a poor performance in the long distance test, only hitting an average speed of 7 Mbit/s.

-For the final 15% of the total score, we evaluated the range of each router.
+We assessed the range of each router for the remaining 15%.
 We did this by playing a 5-minute YouTube video on a test laptop at various distance from the router and noting at what distance the video playback began to require buffering.
 The D-Link failed to impress, earning a 4 out of 10 for its performance.
 The video began to cut out at 115' — about 100' shorter than the top model of the group.

 While this router isn't very expensive, it didn't perform terribly well, making it much more of a product that you get what you pay for, rather than a great value.